TETCO Pipe in Kentucky Remains Closed After Last Week’s Explosion

-Early yesterday morning around 1:20 am, the Texas Eastern Transmission Company (TETCO) pipeline exploded near a trailer park in Lincoln County, Kentucky.
+Last Thursday the Texas Eastern Transmission Company (TETCO) pipeline exploded near a trailer park in Lincoln County, Kentucky (see TETCO Pipe Explodes in Kentucky Killing 1; Southbound M-U Gas Stops).
 The blast and resulting fire killed one woman, injured five more, and destroyed five homes in the area.
-Flames shot up more than 300 feet into the air, visible from neighboring counties.
+It shut down the pipeline in that area which flows 1.7 billion cubic feet of Marcellus/Utica gas (Bcf/d) south to the Gulf Coast.
+The pipeline remains shut down today.

 Columbia Gas of Massachusetts (NiSource) continues to recover (physically and reputationally) from a series of explosions last September in its local delivery pipelines north of Boston (see